reactive-graph/this-month-in-reactive-graph/content/2024-08-31-this-month-in-reactive-graph.md

 (highest priority on top)

-* Finish work on the rust GraphQL client
+* Finish work on the rust GraphQL client and the Command Line Interface
 * Finish replacing OpenSSL with rustls
 * Start work on the Type System Persistence
 * Start work on the Identity and Permission System